aws-samples/aws-sagemaker-byoc-end2end/README.md

 # End to End Pipeline: Bring your own container to SageMaker Pipelines

 ## Background
-As machine learning algorithms update frequently, the built-in algorithms in SageMaker is hard to keep start-of-the-art.
-In order to use the latest machine learning algorithm with SageMaker, BYOC(Bring Your Own Container) will be an alternative.
+Machine learning algorithms are on the rise.
+With the rapid development of new techniques, we often found new algorithms outdate the current leading algorithms or the popular framework version frequently updating.
+Making the state-of-the-art algorithms available as built-in algorithms or keeping the prebuilt deep learning framework containers with the latest version can be challenging.
+In order to use the latest machine learning algorithms with SageMaker, you can Bring Your Own Container (BYOC) to SageMaker or extend a prebuilt SageMaker algorithm or model Docker image to satisfy your needs.
+For more information about Docker containers with SageMaker, please refer to the [document](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers.html).

+In recent years, MLOps has become a hot topic which focus on increasing automation.
 [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/) is the first purpose-built, easy-to-use continuous integration and continuous delivery (CI/CD) service for machine learning (ML).
-SageMaker Pipelines with BYOC can bring the state-of-the-art algorithm to the production environment more effectively.
+In this example, we demonstrate how to integrate SageMaker Pipelines with BYOC solutions to bring the state-of-the-art algorithm to helpt in the creation and automation of end-to-end ML workflow more efficiently.

 ## Prerequisites
 - Amazon SageMaker notebook instance of `ml.t3.medium` with 100GB EFS, as well as a role with policies of `AmazonSageMakerFullAccess`
+- Account limit:
-- at latest one `ml.p3.16xlarge` instance limit for Training Job
+    - 1 x `ml.p3.16xlarge` instance for Training Job
-- one `ml.p3.2xlarge` instance for batch inference
+    - 1 x `ml.p3.2xlarge` instance for batch inference
-- one `ml.m5.xlarge` instance for processing jobs
+    - 1 x `ml.m5.xlarge` instance for processing jobs
-- the region `us-east-1` is recommended
+- `us-east-1` is the recommended region to run the example

 ## Objective
 This repository demonstrates how to create an end2end pipeline at BYOC mode with SageMaker Pipelines. it consists of the following parts: